 Archana Nakhua Bhanushalli, tattoo artist at Ace Tattoos

-"One woman came to me asking to get a tattoo of the name of her future mother-in-law in Japanese.
+"One woman came to me asking to get a tattoo of the name of her mother-in-law in Japanese.
 I warned her against it, especially because she wasn’t even married, and asked her several times if she was sure about her decision.
 She went ahead with it anyway but after six months or so, she gave me a call and asked me to cover up the tattoo.

 We’ve seen a lot of couples who get each other’s names.
 But some of them break up and then, the tattoo is not just a bad memory but also painful to cover up.
 In fact, I’ve noticed that couples who get each other’s names tattooed usually don’t last.
 It’s like they want to prove something that isn’t there.
 You can get your parents’ or child’s name as that will not change, but here you’re choosing your significant other without having any guarantee of the relationship lasting."